 |7||BRIARDALE AVE & TAFT AVE & TUSTIN ST||57|

 Better policing and locality awareness is an essential first step in fostering a more walkable city.
 But it can’t just halt there.

-The city needs to address these dangerous streets on a case by case basis with studies and solutions that also consider population growth factors.
+The City needs to address these dangerous streets on a case by case basis with studies and solutions that consider population growth factors.

 But there are also hazards to riders like construction equipment, an unmarked trench, a hidden pothole, non-operational, or poorly phased traffic light.

 There are countless ways a rider can become harmed.
-Sometimes even the bike itself has a defective part or is or a poor design that fails, causing a wreck.
+Sometimes even the bike itself has a defective part or a poor design that fails, causing a wreck.

-Unfortunately, there are no available local statistics for City of Orange bus or commercial trucking collisions.
-But there are federal, state, and county data which we will discuss below.
+Unfortunately, there are no available local statistics for the City of Orange bus or commercial trucking collisions.
+But there are federal, state, and county data, which we will discuss below.
 First off, trucks, coaches, and even some vans have many similarities in function and use.

 For example, they are both large, heavy commercial vehicles engaged in hauling something for hire.
-Also, both vehicles generally require a specially licensed driver.
+Also, both cars generally require a specially licensed driver.

-Comparing the two motor vehicles, Buses are livery vehicles transporting people and not just items.
-Buses are a widely-used form of public transportation in the City of Orange.
-Many bus routes serve other cities, the suburbs, and even some rural locations.
+Comparing trucks to buses is easy.
+For example, buses are livery vehicles transporting people and items.
+And in the City of Orange, buses are more widely-used for public transportation.
+Also, many bus routes serve other cities, suburbs, and even some rural locations.